Skip To Content

 More than $34,000 Up to 85%

-The SSA caps how much you are allowed to earn if you start taking your benefits before full retirement age, which is between 66 and 67 for most baby boomers.
-For every $2 you earn over the limit, the SSA withholds $1 of your benefits.
-Once you reach the year that you'll turn your full retirement age, the earned income cap goes up, and for every $3 you go over, it’s a $1 withholding during the months until your birthday.
+The SSA limits how much you can earn before your benefits are reduced if you start taking your benefits before full retirement age, which is between 66 and 67 for most baby boomers.
+For every $2 you earn over the limit, your Social Security benefits are reduced by $1.
+Once you reach the year in which you'll turn your full retirement age, the earned income cap goes up, and for every $3 you go over, your benefits are reduced by $1.
+Starting with the month you reach full retirement age, there is no limit to what you can earn and receive all of your benefits.

 Keep in mind, if you file your tax return jointly, your spouse’s earnings will be included when calculating your combined income for purposes of determining the taxation of your benefits.